- New Students

 If you are currently residing outside of the United States and do not have access to the COVID booster vaccine in your home country, you are required to obtain vaccination within 48 hours after arrival.
 You will be permitted to check into campus housing if you will be living on campus and may attend in-person classes.

-We strongly recommend scheduling your COVID booster vaccination appointment in advance for when you will arrive on campus.
+We strongly recommend scheduling your COVID booster vaccination appointment before you arrive on campus.
 To do so, go to the NYS vaccinate site, select SUNY Stony Brook (1500 Development Dr Stony Brook NY 11794), and schedule an appointment.
 There is a bus from the SAC Loop that will take you to the vaccination location.Where do I submit my proof of vaccination?

 New York State and SUNY policy requires all SUNY students who are enrolled in at least one in-person class, living on campus, or accessing in-person campus services or facilities to submit proof of their COVID vaccination.
 SUNY policy requires all students to receive their final COVID dose at least 14 days prior to their first day coming to campus (i.e., for orientation, resident move-in, or first day of in-person classes).
 Spring 2023 classes begin on Monday, January 23.